How the Trump-Sessions connection fell apart

 It wasn't the first time Sessions donned Trump's "Make America Great Again" campaign hat in an Alabama football stadium.
 About six months earlier, he appeared onstage at another Trump event, in Mobile, making him -- for a time -- the highest-profile American politician willing to -- if not yet endorse Trump -- then sign on with his message.

-"Thank you for the work you've put into the immigration issue," Sessions said at the time.
+"Thank you for the work you've put into the immigration issue," Sessions said.
 "I'm really impressed with your plan.
 And I know it will make a difference, and this crowd shows a lot of people agree with that."

 On the trail and into the White House

-A month before Sessions himself joined the ride, an aide in his Senate office, Stephen Miller, left the Hill to become a senior policy adviser to the Trump campaign.
+A month before Sessions himself joined the ride, an aide in his Senate office, Stephen Miller, left Capitol Hill to become a senior policy adviser to the Trump campaign.
 Miller would go on to write Trump's acceptance speech at the Republican convention in Cleveland, along with a number of other highly touted -- and often controversial -- speeches.
-He works now as a White House adviser and speechwriter.
+He works now as a White House adviser, with a strong influence on immigration policy, and speechwriter.

 His boss wasn't far behind, and days after the endorsement and Super Tuesday romp, on March 3, 2016, Trump announced Sessions would lead his campaign's national security advisory committee.